Peepsteer-Griffin/Peepsteer-frontend-challenge/README.md

-# 📚 BookStream Frontend Challenge
+# 📚 Peepsteer Frontend Challenge

-Welcome to the **BookStream Frontend Developer Challenge**!
+Welcome to the **Peepsteer Frontend Developer Challenge**!
 This project is designed to evaluate your skills in React and working with JSON data to create a functional and user-friendly search interface.

 ---